threefoldtecharchive/jumpscaleX_core/docs/Gedis/README.md

 ## Actors

-The RPC interface are define by creating a python class.
+The RPC interface is defined by creating a python class.
 All the public methods of the class will be exposed as remote RPC call that clients can call.
 We name such a class an `actor`.

 ### Actor methods